 semester, by rotation.

-Submit a weekly synopsis of each week's material, with your own reactions.
+Submit a short weekly synopsis of each week's material, with your own reactions.

 - Develop and carry out a research project based on one or more recent

 research papers devoted to topics studied in this class.

 A research project can be an experimental study of some

 methods proposed in a paper or of an application of one of the methods studied

 in this class.
 To give an approximate scale of the effort required, you